zloirock/core-js/docs/2023-02-14-so-whats-next.md

 - **Appropriate financial backing**

   I hope that at least after reading this post corporations, small companies, and developers will finally think about the sustainability of their development stack and will properly back `core-js` development.
-In this case, `core-js` will be appropriately maintained and I’ll be able to concentrate on adding [a new level of functionality](#roadmap).
+In this case, `core-js` will be appropriately maintained and I'll be able to concentrate on adding [a new level of functionality](#roadmap).

   The scale of the necessary work goes through the roof, one of me is no longer enough — I can't work more physically.
-Some work, for example, improving test coverage or documentation, is simple enough and takes a lot of time, but it’s not the kind of work that volunteers want to do — I don’t remember any PRs with improving test coverage of existent features.
+Some work, for example, improving test coverage or documentation, is simple enough and takes a lot of time, but it's not the kind of work that volunteers want to do — I don't remember any PRs with improving test coverage of existent features.
 So it makes sense to attract at least one or two developers (at least students, better — higher level) on a paid basis.

   Taking into account the involvement of additional maintainers and other expenses, I think that at this moment about 30 thousand dollars for a month could be enough.
 More money — better product and faster development.
 A couple times less — it makes sense to resume the work on `core-js` full-time alone — sure, not as productive as it could be with a team.